-The majority of us install air conditioners to help us feel relaxed in our homes.
+The majority of us install air conditioners to help us feel cool in our homes.
 But when you start to experience unpleasant odors coming from your cooling system, it’s more than just irritating.
 It can greatly affect your home comfort.

-Where do the smells come from?
+Where do bad AC smells come from?

-If it doesn’t smell like rotten eggs, you probably have a different problem.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

-Heat and moisture can contribute to increased mold growth, specially in warmer climates.
+Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
 Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.

-What can I do?
+What should you do?